woording/woording-api/README.md

 ```

 ## How to use web/Leon
-Make sure you start the api script from above too
+- Uncomment line 63 and make 56 a comment in api.py
-and uncomment @app.route lines
+- Make sure you start the api script from above too
 ```bash
 cd web/Leon
 python -m "SimpleHTTPServer"